 Not only physical

 So here you can see that sexual harassment does not always mean physical contact.
 Also, comments and gestures can be perceived as very unpleasant or threatening and affect the dignity of the recipient.
 It is not about the intent of the perpetrator, but the recipient’s experience that counts.
 However innocent comments can sometimes seem, the victim can have serious problems.

 Sexual harassment risks

-Sexual harassment occurs in all types of organisations, but the chances of this happening appear greater in highly hierarchical organisations or organisations where few women work.
+Sexual harassment occurs in all types of organizations, but the chances of this happening appear greater in highly hierarchical organizations or where few women work.
 Sectors that have much to do with sexual harassment: